Singha Durbar: History

-Singha Durbar was built by Chandra Shumsher JBR immediately after accession to the post of Prime Minister.
-It was initially a small private residence but grew bigger during the construction.
-Immediately after construction, Chandra Shumsher JBR sold this property to the Government of Nepal for 20 million Nepali rupees as the official residence of Prime minister.
-After his death in 1929, it was used as the official residence of prime ministers of Rana dynasty except Padma Shumsher JBR, who lived in his own Bishalnagar Durbar.
-The last Rana Prime minister to occupy Singha Durbar was Mohan Shumsher JBR.
-Even after the fall of Rana Dynasty in 1951, Mohan used this place, but in 1953 he was ordered by His Majesty's Government to leave the palace which became National Property.
+Singha Durbar was built by Chandra Shumsher JBR immediately after his accession to the post of Prime Minister.
+It was initially a small private residence but grew bigger during construction.
+Immediately after construction, Chandra Shumsher JBR sold this property to the Government of Nepal for 20 million Nepali rupees as the official residence of the Prime Minister.
+After his death in 1929, it was used as the official residence of prime ministers of the Rana dynasty except Padma Shumsher JBR, who lived in his own Bishalnagar Durbar.
+The last Rana Prime Minister to occupy Singha Durbar was Mohan Shumsher JBR.
+Even after the fall of the Rana dynasty in 1951, Mohan used this place, but in 1953 he was ordered by His Majesty's Government to leave the palace which became National Property.

 Under Government of Nepal

-After the end of the hereditary Prime Minister system (Ranas) on 1907 B.S., the Government of Nepal used this palace compound to house government offices.
+After the end of the hereditary Prime Ministerial system of the Ranas in 1951, the Government of Nepal used this palace compound to house government offices.
 The palace compound is occupied by both chambers of the Parliament of Nepal (the Pratinidhi Sabha, or House of Representatives, and the Rashtriya Sabha, or House of the States).
 It holds 20 ministries and government offices.
 Singh Durbar is also the headquarters of Radio Nepal and Nepal Television.